History of phagocytosis: Groundwork

 The phagocytic property of macrophage, a specialised leukocyte, and its role in immunity was discovered by Ukrainian zoologist Élie Metchnikoff.
 However, he did not discover phagocytes or phagocytosis, as is often depicted in books.
 Metchnikoff had been working as professor of zoology and comparative anatomy at the University of Odessa, Ukraine (then Russian Empire), since 1870.
 In 1880, he had nervous breakdown, partly due to her wife Olga Belokopytova's terminal typhoid fever, and attempted suicide by self-injecting with blood sample from blood from an individual with relapsing fever.
 By then he had keen interest in Charles Darwin's theory of natural selection, and had been investigating the origin of metazoans.

 Based on the knowledge of cell eating in primitive metazoans, Metchnikoff believed that the common ancestor of metazoan must be a simple cell-eating organism.
-His initial experimental observation in 1880 in Naples, Italy, showed that such intracellular digestion does occur in the parenchyma (tissue cells) of coelenterates, and became convinced that the original metazoan must be like that.
+His initial experimental observation in 1880 in Naples, Italy, showed that such intracellular digestion does occur in the parenchyma (tissue cells) of cnidarians, and became convinced that the original metazoan must be like that.
 He called this hypothetical metazoan ancestor parenchymella (later commonly known as phagocytella; the term parechymella adopted for the name of the larvae of demosponges.)
 This was a direct contradiction to the hypothesis of Ernst Haeckel, a German zoologist and staunch supporter of Darwin's theory.
 In 1872, Haeckel had formulated a theory (as part of his evolutionary theory called biogenetic law) that a metazoan ancestor must be like a gastrula, an embryonic stage undergoing invagination as seen in chordates.
 He named the hypothetical ancestor gastrea.